 “I was introduced to Family Legacy and, at that point, I was able to make the decision to step away from what I think was a really successful career,” explained Todd.
 “I was looking for something to give me a little more significance in life.
 As opposed to just helping increase shareholder value, at Family Legacy, I’m actually able to affect real people.
 So, you know, the orphans that we take care of in Zambia are my shareholders now and I’m really happy with what I’m doing.

-“We [at Family Legacy] also have an infrastructure and run things like a business.
-At least behind the scenes, you know, to support all of our actions.”
+“We [at Family Legacy] also have an infrastructure and run things like a business.'”

 The Logistics Challenges at Family Legacy